-Breast Implant Removal – San Diego
+Breast Implant Removal – Newport Beach and San Diego

-It happens rarely, but when a patient wants her breast implants removed, it’s essential to find the right surgeon who offers the safest techniques possible.
+When a patient wants her breast implants removed, it’s essential to find the right surgeon who offers the safest techniques possible.
 One such technique is the En Bloc breast implant removal method, a special technique that’s known for its high margin of safety and effectiveness.

 In most breast augmentations, some tissue forms around the implant creating what is known as a “capsule.”
 While this is a typical body response whenever a foreign object is inserted into the body (it happens with hip replacements and pacemakers too!), sometimes the capsule can cause complications with the breast implant.
 A technique like the en bloc breast implant removal may be required to remove the implant and the capsule entirely, allowing the surgeon to create a new, healthier pocket for a new implant.